-So, do they not reflect on the Qur'an?...
+"So, do they not reflect on the Qur'an?..."

 (Al-Nisa 4:82)

-Do they not then deeply think over the Qur'an, or are their hearts locked up?
+"Do they not then deeply think over the Qur'an, or are their hearts locked up?"

 (Muhammad 47:24)

 The Qur'an is quite easy for tazakkur but is, in the same degree, difficult for tadabbur.
 Those who dive into this boundless ocean know that it is not possible to fathom its depth.
-We learn from authentic traditions that the Companions (RAA) of the Holy Prophet (SAW) used to ponder over the different Surahs of the Qur'an for years on end.
-It is reported about Abdullah Ibn Umar (RAA) that he spent eight years contemplating over Surah Al-Baqarah.
-Let it be noted that this was the case with the people who spoke the same language in which the Qur'an was revealed and who, being the contemporaries of the Holy Prophet (SAW), had seen it being revealed before their own eyes.
-There was no necessity for them to learn the Arabic language and its grammar or to undertake research for ascertaining the historical background of different ayaat or Surahs and the occasions on which they were revealed.
+We learn from authentic traditions that the Companions of the Holy Prophet we used to ponder over the different Surahs of the Qur'an for years on end.
+It is reported about Abdullah Ibn Umar that he spent eight years contemplating over Surah Al-Baqarah.
+Let it be noted that this was the case with the people who spoke the same language in which the Qur'an was revealed and who, being the contemporaries of the Holy Prophet 读, had seen it being revealed before their own eyes.
+There was no necessity for them to learn the Arabic language and its grammar or to research for ascertaining the undertake historical background of different ayaat or Surahs and the occasions on which they were revealed.
+In spite of all these advantages, they pondered over each Surah for years together.
+This shows that diving into this sea of knowledge and wisdom is not a child's play.
+On the other hand, it calls for strenuous labor and constant application.
+In the later ages, great scholars like Tabari 🕁, Zamakhshari 🕁 and Razi 🕁 and many others of the same caliber dedicated their whole lives to the study of the Qur'an, but each of them at best could Interpret a single aspect of this great Book and, honestly speaking, failed to do justice even to that aspect.
+Throughout the fourteen centuries, there has been no scholar who, having written the most voluminous commentary on the Qur'an, might have claimed that he had said the last word on It and had left no room for further deliberation.

-10 The word literally means "reflection" or "deliberation," but it is used as a Qur'anic term with a special significance which has been explained in the discussion that follows.
+11 The word literally means "reflection" or "deliberation," but it is used as a Qur'anic term with a special significance which has been explained in the discussion that follows.